rticommunity/dds-rtps/README.md

 # Automation with GitHub Actions

-With GitHub Actions we can automate the task of calling the script `interoperability_report.py` and generating the report.
+GitHub Actions allows to automate the testing phase by calling `interoperability_report.py` and generating the report.
+Although this process has to be launched manually by the user.
+GitHub Actions take care of unzipping the different executables that are part of the latest release and run all the combinations of the executables.
+For example, if we have 3 executables (A, B and C) the following tests are performed, the left-side executable is a publisher application and the right-side executable a subscriber
+application:
+* A-A
+* A-B
+* A-C
+* B-A
+* B-B
+* B-C
+* C-A
+* C-B
+* C-C

-We will trigger the process in the following cases:
+The GitHub Actions process must be launched in the following cases:
-  * With the upload of a new executable
+  * Whenever a new executable is uploaded
   * When `interoperability_report.py` changes
   * When `test_suite.py` changes